The Ward

 As is true for most of the City, the building stock in the Ward is continually being redeveloped and many of the newer poorer quality buildings put up in the Ward after the second world war and in the 60s have been demolished and redeveloped – a recent example being the area around New Street Square north of Fleet Street which has created a number of high quality striking modern buildings containing offices, and shops around an attractive contemporary ‘pedestrian only’ open square which is heavily used in warmer weather by office workers.

 To conform to the City Planning Policy future developments will seek to protect office floor space so that conversion of existing buildings for additional residential use will be limited.
-Given the proximity to St. Paul’s no high rise buildings will be allowed in order to conserve views of the Cathedral and these will be located in the East part of the City.
+Given the proximity to St. Paul’s no high rise buildings will be allowed in order to conserve views of the Cathedral and these are being located in the East part of the City.

 The newest development in progress is Carmelite Riverside at 50 Victoria Embankment next to Sion Hall in the Whitefriars Conservation area which will deliver a new 135,000 square foot office building.
 The building will be ready for occupation in the spring of 2014.
 The modern building fronting Embankment is being completely redeveloped and the adjoining building to the rear (Carmelite House built in 1898 which is listed) is being gutted but the grand impressive brick-built façade with mullioned windows is being preserved.